- 2045 General Chem. I

-Homework problems are divided into three sections, the first are suggested practice problems listed at the end of the chapters of the textbook and the second are the graded problems, and third are the optional problems.
-These may be found at the website www.masteringchemistry.com using the bolded course ID given in the syllabus.
+Graded homework problems may be found at the website www.masteringchemistry.com using the course ID given in the syllabus.
 If you experience problems with Masteringchemistry, then contact support at Masteringchemistry with a description of your problems.
 If you have difficulties with entering your answers on your own computer, then use a UNF computer at the library or computer lab.
 The penalty for late homework is listed on Masteringchemistry.
 Textbook practice problems are neither collected nor graded, but are very helpful in studying for the exams.
-Graded homework is found on the MasteringChemistry website.
-Useful Conversions and Periodic Table

-The exam format typically consists of conceptual questions and problems to be worked and answered (multiple choice format), multiple part problems (not multiple choice), matching, fill in the blank, drawing/sketching/graphing, and short answer problems.
-Bring a red Scantron sheet to the exam.
+The exam format may consist of conceptual questions and problems to be worked and answered (multiple choice format), multiple part problems (not multiple choice), matching, fill in the blank, drawing/sketching/graphing, and short answer problems.
 See syllabus for dates of exams.
-Tentative exam topics and equation sheets are given below.

-Exam 2 - Primarily chapters 14, 15, and 16.
+Exam 2 - Primarily covers chapters 13 and 14.
 Equation sheet/Periodic Table included with exam 2.

-Final Exam- April 23, 2013 (Tuesday) 1:00-2:50 pm (Cumulative).
+Final Exam- Final Exam schedule (Cumulative).
 Equation sheet included with the final exam.
-There will be both multiple choice and short answer questions.

 On each exam day I am going to give you two examinations, one in chemistry and one in honesty.
 I hope you will pass them both, but if you must fail one, let it be chemistry, for there are many good people in this world today who cannot pass an examination in chemistry, but there are no good people in the world who cannot pass an examination in honesty.